kbvaughn2000/kielvaughn.github.io/_posts/2020-07-15-UltraTech.md

 ![UltraTech nmap2](/assets/img/UltraTech2.png)

-We should now be able to answer some of the questions for this task. **Question 1** is shown above, which is node.js. **Question 2** is going to be the port Apache is running on that is not standard, which is the answer to **Question 3**.
+We should now be able to answer some of the questions for this task. **Question 1** is shown above, which is node.js. **Question 2** is going to be the port Apache is running on that is not standard, which is the name of the service that answers **Question 3**.

 **Question 4** is also in the scan above, which includes the name of the OS.